-Chair's Governance Statement for the Fund Year to 5 April 2023 (continued) Assessment of Value for Members ('VFM')
+Assessment of Value for Members ('VFM')

 The Trustee is committed to ensuring that members receive value from their Fund membership (i.e. the costs and charges deducted from members' accounts provide good value in relation to the benefits and services provided by or on behalf of the Fund).
 The Trustee has undertaken a VFM assessment, with support from WTW.
-In line with the requirements of the Pensions Regulator's DC Code of Practice, this assessment considers the extent to which services paid for by members offer good value relative to their cost.
+This assessment considers the extent to which services paid for by members offer good value relative to their cost.
 It also considers more generally the range and quality of services and benefits associated with Fund membership.